 Planning Your Trip to the Galápagos Islands

-10 days is perfect for a well-rounded Galápagos adventure that includes top highlights plus exciting outdoor treks.
+Ten days are perfect for a well-rounded Galápagos adventure that includes top highlights plus exciting outdoor treks.
 In that space of time, you can visit three major islands, San Cristóbal, Isabela, and Española, plus take excursions to smaller ones for diving and snorkeling.
 Other activities include cycling tours, wildlife treks, and hiking up volcanic craters for sweeping views of endless lava fields.

 To maximize your Galápagos experience, plan for two weeks.
 You'll have ample time to stop and smell the candelabra cacti while marveling at the famous sea lions, giant tortoises, marine iguanas, and flightless cormorants for which the region is deservedly famous.
 You can also enjoy highlights like snorkeling at Kicker Rock and diving at Los Túneles.
 An added bonus is learning about tortoise conservation efforts at the Charles Darwin Research Station.

 But even if you don't have the time or budget for a two-week trip, you can still have an unbelievable holiday in five days.
 It allows just enough time to walk with giant tortoises in the highlands of Isla Santa Cruz, take boat tours and snorkeling trips to secluded coves, and sunbathe on the beach with sea lions.

 The Galápagos Islands in 5 Days